microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 ![Changing a single character influences the nesting level of all subsequent brackets](./level-depends-on-all-previous-characters.dio.svg)

-The implementation in the bracket pair colorizer extension addresses this challenge by processing the entire document again whenever a single bracket is inserted or removed.
+The implementation in the bracket pair colorizer extension addresses this challenge by processing the entire document again whenever a single bracket is inserted or removed (which is very reasonable to do for small documents).
 The colors then have to be removed and reapplied using the VS Code [Decoration API](https://code.visualstudio.com/api/references/vscode-api#TextEditor.setDecorations), which sends all color decorations to the renderer.

 As demonstrated earlier, this is slow for large documents with hundreds of thousands of bracket pairs and thus equally many color decorations.
 Because extensions cannot update decorations incrementally and have to replace them all at once, the bracket pair colorizer extension cannot even do much better.
 Still, the renderer organizes all these decorations in a very clever way (by using a so called [interval tree](https://github.com/microsoft/vscode/blob/534c529c292a96eb775c74dfcee2d733380ed629/src/vs/editor/common/model/intervalTree.ts)), so rendering is always fast after all (potentially hundreds of thousands of) decorations have been received.